RetroReversing/retroReversing/pages/consoles/n64/SuperMario64.md

 <div markdown="1">
 The Game was made by Nintendo EAD and was released in Europe on March 1st, 1997.
-The development team consisted of 2 System programmers and 3 main programmers with additions from `Giles Goddard` responsible for the Mario face at the beginning and `Takumi Kawagoe` responsible for the camera programming [^1].
+The development team consisted of 2 system programmers and 3 main programmers with additions from `Giles Goddard` responsible for the Mario face at the beginning and `Takumi Kawagoe` responsible for the camera programming [^1].

 The source code is almost completely written in C and compiled with IDO C compiler 5.3.
 </div>